nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Main Menu Features
 #### Navigating from menu to section of interest: `goto`
 Allows access to subsections of the application, namely, to the expense tracker, contacts manager and task manager.
 This command can be used from other sections as well to directly go to another section.
+This command is case-insensitive.

 Format: `goto SECTION`